-The water heater also has a small screen that sits on the bottom front of the unit and shows you the current water temperature.
+The NPE-240A also has a small screen that sits on the bottom front of the unit and shows you the current water temperature.

 It uses an intelligent preheating system that actually helps heat the water up as soon as it comes out of the ground to reduce the time that you spend waiting for hot water.